jasonwashburn/zarf/adr/0026-schema.md

   uncompressed: true
   architecture: amd64
   airgap: true # changed from yolo
-  labels: # All of these are v0 fields that will be deprecated in favor of a choose your own adventure label map
+  annotations: # All of these are v0 fields that will be deprecated in favor of a choose your own adventure label map
     authors: cool-kidz
     documentation: https://my-package-documentation.com
     source: https://my-git-server/my-package